eirmag/hubic/README.md

 Encryption
 ----------

 One can use the system to systematically encrypt some part of the remote storage.
 A convinient solution is to use Encfs.
-Here are some quick reminder.
+Here are some quick reminders.

     $ encfs /media/hubic/remote/private /media/hubic.plain/
     Creating new encrypted volume.